Egitim10/Jsonizer/README.md

 # Jsonizer
-Jsonizer is a library for practical usage for Dotnet  "System.Text.Jsonserializer"
+Jsonizer is a library for practical usage for Dotnet  "System.Text.JsonSerializer"

 # USAGE OF EXTENTION METHODS